sgibson91/sgibson91.github.io/_posts/blog/2020-02-27-continuous-integration-fail-fast-fail-first.md

 Building an effective continuous integration, delivery or analysis pipeline is a balancing act between getting useful information about potential changes, and allowing the developers to maintain focus and work at a good pace.
 Being selective and risk-focused in the design of your pipeline makes sure your team gets important information as responsively as possible.

 _Sarah and Graham would like to acknowledge the very helpful comments from [Tim Powell](https://uk.linkedin.com/in/tim-powell-99411978) concerning testing HPC code._

+_This blog was originally posted by the [Software Sustainability Institute](https://software.ac.uk/blog/2020-02-27-continuous-integration-fail-fast-and-fail-first)_